2-REC/hugo-myportfolio-theme/README.md

 ## Going further

-### Customise the appearance - CSS Override
+### Customise the appearance - CSS Override {#custom-css}

-A set of CSS rules are used to define the appearance of the website.
+CSS rules are used to define the appearance of the website.

 To make the website look more personal or to make it fit with the colour schemes of your company/brand, some CSS variables can be directly overridden using extra custom files (and thus not requiring to change anything in the code or main CSS file).

-In order to use custom files, simply add the files in the "static/css" directory, and specify their name (with extension) in the "custom_css" array variable in the "config.toml" file.
+In order to use custom CSS files to override the variables, add the files in the "_static/css_" directory, and specify their name (with extension) in the "`custom_css_vars`" array variable of the "_config.toml_" file of the site.

-The CSS variables that can be overridden are listed in the "custom.css" file (in "static/css").
-The file indicates for each variable the default value that will be used.
-These values are defined either in the "default.css" file, or directly hardcoded in the website's main CSS file ("theme.css") in case they're not defined elsewhere.
-The provided "custom.css" file can be used as template file, by uncommenting the desired variables.
+The CSS variables that can be overridden are listed in the "_default.css_" file (in the theme's "_static/css_" directory).
+The file also defines for each variable its default value.

+The provided "_custom_vars.css_" (in the theme's "_static/css_" directory) file can be used as template file, by uncommenting the desired variables and setting their new values (the file should ideally first be copied in the site's "_static/css_" directory).

+In addition, if bigger changes are desired, CSS rules can be modified or added by using custom CSS files.
+These files need to be located in the site's "_static/css_" directory, and their names (with extension) need to be added in the "`custom_css`" array variable of the "_config.toml_" file.

+> **__NOTE__**: Custom CSS rules should be defined in files specified in "`custom_css`", and Custom CSS variables should be defined in files specified in "`custom_css_vars`".
+Not respecting this might result in unexpected behaviour.

 ### Galleries